afbujan/admm_lasso/README.md

 Serial and ditributed version of ADMM Lasso with Open MPI.

-Original code (written in Matlab and C++) can be found in http://www.stanford.edu/~boyd.
+Original code (written in Matlab and C++) can be found at http://www.stanford.edu/~boyd.

 To run admm_lasso_MPI.py do: